How to access information at the CRA

 Go to the CRA Contact us page to find out how to access these and other types of information by using My Account or My Business Account or by calling the CRA directly.

-The informal request process is normally easy, fast, and effective.
+The informal request process is usually easy, fast, and effective.

 Director, ATIP Directorate